Zekiroh/hris-system/README.md

 `cd apps\web`

-Create the local environm file if needed.
+Create the local environment file if needed.

 Start the development server: